 1886 The Black Watch (Royal Highlanders)

-The Black Watch embarked at Egypt on 1 May 1886.
-It had been in Egypt since 20 Aug 1882, and was at Trinkitat (Sudan), Suakin, and Lower Egypt.
-It disembarked at Malta on 5 May.
+1 May 1886 The Black Watch embarked in Egypt following operations in the Sudan.
+It had been in Egypt since 20 August 1882, and was at Trinkitat (Sudan), Suakin, and Lower Egypt.
+It disembarked in Malta on 5 May 1886.

 The 1st/Royal Highlanders was stationed in Cottonera for 8 months.
 It had an average strength of 523 men.